deweylab/CellO/README.md

 CellO (Cell Ontology-based classification) is a Python package for performing cell type classification of human RNA-seq data.
 CellO makes hierarchical predictions against the [Cell Ontology](http://www.obofoundry.org/ontology/cl.html).
 These classifiers were trained on nearly all of the human primary cell, bulk RNA-seq data in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).

-For more details, see the paper:
+For more details regarding the underlying method, see the paper:
 [Bernstein, M.N., Ma, J., Gleicher, M., Dewey, C.N.
 (2020).
 CellO: Comprehensive and hierarchical cell type classification of human cellswith the Cell Ontology. *iScience*, 24(1), 101913.](https://www.sciencedirect.com/science/article/pii/S258900422031110X)

+There are two modes in which one can use CellO: within Python in conjunction with [Scanpy](), or with the command line.

 ## Installation